+Fitch А

+A-

-Fitch A According to Fitch's Rating Definitions, an A rating is described as high credit quality.
-A' ratings denote expectations of low default risk.
+According to Fitch's Rating Definitions, an A rating is described as high credit quality.
+'A' ratings denote expectations of low default risk.
 The capacity for payment of financial commitments is considered strong.
-This capacity may, nevertheless, be more vulnerable to adverse business or economic con- ditions than is the case for higher ratings.
-The modifiers "+" or "-" may be appended to a rating to denote rela ative status within major rating categories.
-Moody's Baa1 According to Moody's Rating Symbols and Definitions, obligations rated A are judged to be medium grade and are subject to moderate credit risk and as such may possess certain speculative ch naracteristics.
+This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.
+The modifiers "+" or "-" may be appended to a rating to denote relative status within major rating categories.

+Moody's Baa1 Moody s Daal

+According to Moody's Rating Symbols and Definitions, obligations rated A are judged to be medium grade and are subject to moderate credit risk and as such may possess certain speculative characteristics.
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category.

-Standard and Poor's A- According to Standard and Poor's Global Ratings Definitions, an obligor rated 'A' has s strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effective ets of changes in circumstances and economic conditions than obligors in higher-rated categories.
-The addition on of a plus (+) or minus (-) sign shows relative standing within the rating categories.
-More information regarding the Issuer's long term credit ratings can be found in the latest of radit aninian fram rating methodologies published by the relevant credit rating agencies.
-None of that website, those credit opinions or those rating methodologies are incorporated by reference in or form part of this Base Prospectus and they have not been scrutinised or approved by the FSMA.
+Standard and Poor's Standard

+According to Standard and Poor's Global Ratings Definitions, an obligor rated 'A' has strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated categories.
+The addition of a plus (+) or minus (-) sign shows relative standing within the rating categories.

-More information regarding the Issuer's long term credit ratings can be found in the latest credit opinion from the relevant credit rating agencies, available on https://www.kbc.com/en/credit-ratings, and in the applicable
+More information regarding the Issuer's long term credit ratings can be found in the latest credit opinion from the relevant credit rating agencies, available on www.kbc.com/en/credit-ratings, and in the applicable rating methodologies published by the relevant credit rating agencies.
+None of that website, those credit opinions or those rating methodologies are incorporated by reference in or form part of this Base Prospectus and they have not been scrutinised or approved by the Belgian FSMA.